RUNDSP/aql-java/readme.md

 All the classes that make up this utility are packaged into a JAR.
 This makes them available to any other application that wants to use them.

-The grammar for this implementation of AQL is documented [here](https://github.com/aerospike/aql-java/doc/ASQLast/ASQLast.html)

 ##How
 [ANTLR 3](http://www.antlr3.org/) is used as the parser generator, and Java is the implementation language.
 (ANTLR can also generate parsers in C, C# and a bunch of other languages)